JordanNavratil/University_Registrar2/README.md

 Legal

-Copyright (c) 2015 Adam Won, Annie Hoogendoorn
+Copyright (c) 2015 Adam Won, Annie Hoogendoorn, Jordan Navratil and Jenna Navratil

 This software is licensed under the MIT license.